-The growth in the Atherstone WwTW catchment is given an Amber status to demonstrate that a potential constraint exists and a solution to upgrade treatment processes within the limits of conventional treatment will be required to ensure growth can be delivered without compromising WFD objectives.
+The growth in the Atherstone WwTW catchment is given an Amber status to demonstrate that a potential constraint exists and a solution to upgrade treatment processes for ammonia and BOD within the limits of conventional treatment will be required to ensure growth can be delivered without compromising WFD objectives.

-The timing of when this solution will be required cannot be determined until detailed information on NWBC's housing trajectory is known.
+Non-conventional treatment technologies may be required as a solution to upgrade phosphate treatment processes to ensure the future 'Good' status is not compromised by growth.
+The findings of phosphate reduction trials will be published in 2017 and will re-define what phosphate quality conditions are considered technically feasible.
 The upgrades are not likely to be required until AMP7, therefore funding for the upgrades is not required immediately and can be planned for by STW as certainty around the quantum of development increases.